 I need to print my letter templates.
 How does downloading work?

-After a volunteer clicks the blue "Download and print these letters" button on the dashboard, Vote Forward's website creates a PDF with one letter for every voter and a Voter List checklist with instructions and the mail date.
-This file may appear at the bottom of the screen, in the Downloads folder, or on the volunteer's desktop.
-If volunteers have downloaded files from websites in the past, this PDF should be in the same place those files were located.
-The file name will start with the date the PDF was downloaded, with the year first.
-For example, a PDF with a batch of 20 voters downloaded on Oct.
-16, 2021 would be called: 2021-10-16-votefwd-letters-batch-of-20.pdf.
+This file may appear at the bottom of the screen, in the Downloads folder, or on your computer's "Desktop."
+If you've downloaded files from websites in the past, this PDF should be in the same place those files were located.
+The file name will include the date and time, a unique code, an identifier for the campaign, and the number of voters included